Luteolin and Testosterone

 This evidence suggest that luteolin has an ever increasing role in cancer treatment.

 As already mentioned, luteolin protects the male sexual organs from inflammation and oxidative stress.

 However, it seems luteloin has a role in further organ protection, such as the brain, liver and kidney.

-This protection has led to a reduction in the number of seizures suffered by epileptics.
+Moreover, this protection has led to a reduction in the number of seizures suffered by epileptics.